Divorcing couples reaching financial settlement through Private FDR11 Apr 2022 | Lisa Pepper

 Traditionally, finances on divorce are dealt with either by mutual agreement between the parties or on application to the family court.

 The court process includes disclosure of the parties’ respective financial positions, and after a first hearing, dealing with what reports etc. are required, or former disclosures.
 This is then followed by an FDR hearing which focuses on trying to achieve a settlement.
 If that fails, a final hearing will follow and the judge will determine the final outcome.

 A private FDR with an independent and impartial FDR judge is a simple and voluntary alternative to this.

 As a former president of the Family Division succinctly described it:

 “The parties pay for a financial remedy specialist to act as a private FDR judge.
 That person may be a solicitor, barrister or retired judge… The private FDR takes place at a time convenient to the parties, usually in solicitors’ offices or barristers’ chambers, and a full day is normally set aside to maximise the prospects of settlement.
 It takes the place of the in-court FDR.”

 So, whether or not you’re already going down the court process, you have the option of agreeing to a private FDR hearing.
-It is confidential and without prejudice; and enables discussions and negotiation to take place freely with the judge’s assistance.
+It is confidential and without prejudice, and enables discussions and negotiations to take place freely with the judge’s assistance.